Get money-saving tips in your inbox.

 A person uses a calculator while holding a tablet at a desk covered with jars of coins

-It’s a story we seem to report on several times a year: an unsuspecting homeowner decides to break their current mortgage in favour of one from another lender at a lower rate, only to be whacked with a monster prepayment penalty.
+If so, you're not alone.
+It’s a tale as old as time: an unsuspecting homeowner decides to break their current mortgage in favour of another lender at a lower rate, only to be whacked with a monster prepayment penalty.

 Breaking a fixed-rate mortgage can easily run into five figures.
-It could be as much as $15,000, as it was in this case, or even $30,000, as it was in this case from earlier this year.
+As we’ve written before, the mortgage penalty could be as much as $15,000, as it was for homeowner, Jill Groves, or even $30,000, as it was for Ontario resident, Kristina Barybina.

 Most borrowers cheer for lower mortgage rates, especially new homebuyers and those whose mortgages are nearing renewal.